Error Handling

 401 |

 The request was unauthenticated.
-The key was missing, malformed, unknown, or for the wrong region. |
+The key was missing (MISSING_API_KEY) or invalid (INVALID_API_KEY — malformed, unknown, or for the wrong region). |

 403 |

-The key is valid but is not permitted to access the requested resource (for example, a session that belongs to another integration). |
+The key is valid but the operation is not permitted.
+Note: a resource that belongs to another integration returns 404, not 403 (see below). |

 404 |